Roco0816/AD-Test/KPI NPS Report V 2.0.md

     10.3 Inventory of Downstream Users

 # 1. Document goals
-   - Explain how to calculate the Key Performance Indicator (KPI) Net Promotor Score using SQL
+   - Explain how the Key Performance Indicator (KPI) Net Promotor Score is calculated using SQL
    - Communicate a high-level understanding of the metric and how it can be used for leadership and director-levels
    - Document the process for technical analysts to understand how to use the data/calculate the KPI as well as the appropriate business context to apply it